andyAIer/DrivenData-Pover-T-Tests-Predicting-Poverty-3rd-Place-Solution-/README.md

  ### For more about this repository, see the competition page:
  ### https://www.drivendata.org/competitions/50/worldbank-poverty-prediction/

-## requirements
+ ## Requirements
-see requirements.txt
+    See requirements.txt
  ## How to run:
-under src/ folder run:
+ 	Under src path, run:

 	python individual_fe.py
 	python prepare_data.py
 	python main.py